-Students must complete 5 out-of-class experiences (OCEs) each semester they are enrolled in the program.
-These are intended to encourage and acknowledge student participation in workshops, colloquia, meetings, etc. that move their project forward or provide new perspective.
+Students must complete 5 Personal or Professional Development Activities (PPDA) each semester they are enrolled in the program.
+These are intended to encourage and acknowledge student participation in workshops, colloquia, meetings, etc. that move their project forward or provide new perspectives.
 Students may use any opportunity that has a clear benefit to the project and is not a requirement of another course or curriculum.
 These may include, but are not limited to:

-• Meeting with campus resources such as librarians, the Launch Lab, the Center for Service & Learning, The Writing Center, the Public Speaking Consultants, Career Services, language tables, cultural offices and organizations, etc.

-- Learning a new skill in a workshop, such as information literacy, data analysis, communication skills, how to use equipment or facilities, etc. - Attending relevant seminars, colloquia, community meetings of performances (note that you may only count the same seminar series once per semester) - Attending a professional conference or other event (with or without presentation) - Meeting with key stakeholders, if they are not regular mentors of the project
+- Meeting with campus resources such as librarians, the Launch Lab, the Center for Service & Learning, the Writing Center, the Public Speaking Consultants, Career Services, language tables, cultural offices and organizations, etc. - Learning a new skill in a workshop, such as information literacy, data analysis, communication skills, how to use equipment or facilities, etc. - Attending relevant seminars, colloquia, community meetings of performances - Attending a professional conference or other event (with or without presentation) - Meeting with key stakeholders, if they are not regular mentors of the project